projectsbyif/how-if-uses-data/how-if-uses-data.md

 ### Netlify

-Many of IF's sites are hosted on [Netlify](https://www.netlify.com/), a managed website hosting service for static web pages.
+Many of IF's sites, including our main website and blog, are hosted on [Netlify](https://www.netlify.com/), a managed website hosting service for static web pages.
 Netlify describes the data they collect about visitors to sites hosted on their platform in their [GDPR statement](https://www.netlify.com/gdpr/).
 Further information about their approach to customer data is included in their [privacy policy](https://www.netlify.com/privacy/).

 ### Digital Ocean

-IF's blog and Matomo analytics service run on servers in London that are owned by [Digital Ocean](https://digitalocean.com).
+IF's Matomo analytics service runs on servers in London that are owned by [Digital Ocean](https://digitalocean.com).
 They give us full control over the software we use and how data is stored.
 Digital Ocean's approach to customer data is outlined in [their privacy policy](https://www.digitalocean.com/legal/privacy/).

 ### GitHub